 God is all-wise.
 He knows all things, past, present and future.
 It's been said he has a kind of "helicopter view" of time.
 Everything is in the "present" to him.
 He knows what's coming up and how things will work out.

 God is in control.
 The Bible calls it sovereignty.
 Even if events look haphazard or unconnected, they're not.
 God either causes all things or allows all things, including what happens in your life.

 God is a personal God.
 He does intervene in the individual lives of his people.
 Scripture says he has numbered the hairs on your head, a way of assuring that he is involved in your life and he cares.

 God loves you.
 This may be the hardest truth for us single people to believe.
-Sometimes we even phrase our prayers, "God, if you really love me, you'll…" By sacrificing his only Son for our salvation, God the Father proved once and for all that his love for us is unshakeable.
+Sometimes we even phrase our prayers, "God, if you really love me, you'll…" By sacrificing his only Son for your salvation, God the Father proved once and for all that his love for you is unshakeable.

 If you're following so far, we can draw some important conclusions from the truths above.
 The first one is that God, being perfect, always acts true to his holy character.

 That means God is never going to do anything weak, dumb, or indifferent.
 While it often appears that God is punishing you by withholding what you want most, understanding that God loves you more than you love yourself demands that he always give you or allow what's best for you, even if it doesn't look that way to you.

 In my own life, I had a couple relationships break up that just drove me to despair.
 I was certain each of those women was right for me.
 But decades later, looking back, I see clearly that marriage to any of those girls would have ended in disaster.
 I was too emotionally biased to see the truth at the time.
 It's not a matter of sour grapes.
 It's a matter of "There are some things worse than being alone."